selenozkan/QAFI/README.md

 ## Reference

 In case of using the QAFI predictor in your work, please use the following citation:
-Ozkan, Selen, Natàlia Padilla, and Xavier de la Cruz.
-"QAFI: A Novel Method for Quantitative Estimation of Missense Variant Impact Using Protein-Specific Predictors and Ensemble Learning."
-(2024).
+Selen Ozkan, Natàlia Padilla, Xavier de la Cruz et al. QAFI: A Novel Method for Quantitative Estimation of Missense Variant Impact Using Protein-Specific Predictors and Ensemble Learning, 07 May 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-4348948/v1]

 ---